 (Creating a recurring shift)

 If you would like to talk to us further on any specific requirements here or would like a personalized demo to see it in action from our agents, then leave us a note here.
-Or if you would like to directly book a time slot with our Account managers, you could look at their calendar slots here and book one – Book with Tim, Book with Mevlona.
+Or if you would like to directly book a time slot with our Account managers, you could look at their calendar slots here and book one – Book with Chris, Book with Tim.

 Moving on, let us assume you want to create definite break periods to your shifts.
 The easiest way is to automate them based on the labour and employee laws by creating an automatic break for shifts based on the number of hours worked.
 Further, if you would like to add a break yourself to a shift, this is how you do it.
 Quick and easy.